 Following the learning phase, there was a recognition-transfer phase.
 On each trial, a single pattern was presented and subjects were instructed to recognize whether the pattern was old (presented in the learning phase) or new (not presented in the learning phase) by pressing a labeled button on the computer keyboard (J=old, F=new).
 No corrective feedback was provided on any trial.

-In both the REP and NREP conditions, the transfer patterns consisted of 15 old distortions that were presented in the training phase, 3 prototypes (1 per category), 15 new medium-level distortions (5 per category), and 6 foils (2 medium-level distortions generated from each of 3 prototypes not used to generate patterns in the learning phase).
+In both the REP and NREP conditions, the transfer patterns consisted of 15 old distortions that were presented in the learning phase, 3 prototypes (1 per category), 15 new medium-level distortions (5 per category), and 6 foils (2 medium-level distortions generated from each of 3 prototypes not used to generate patterns in the learning phase).
 Each pattern was presented once in a random order for each subject for a total of 39 trials.
 In the REP condition, the 15 old distortions were the 15 unique patterns presented during the learning phase.
 In the NREP condition, the 15 old distortions were randomly sampled from the 225 learning patterns, with the constraints that no two patterns had been presented in the same learning block and that an equal number of patterns from each category was presented.

 In both the learning and transfer phases, each pattern was presented centered on the computer screen and remained visible until a subject responded with a key press.
 In the learning phase, the corrective feedback on each trial appeared for 0.5s below the presented pattern.
 All subjects were tested individually in private, sound-attenuated cubicles.